kaustubhhiware/junto-kanto/README.md

 Current status :  for some reason , junto generated output file in Step 1 in my laptop and Harsha's laptop are different , due to which this fails in my laptop.

-* Update : copy_output.py copies all label_prop_output in STEP1 to no_gold or
+* Update : A video has been added for the running demo

-with_gold as per arguments
+It takes a total of 20 minutes to run .